377331: Leadership Communication Strategies

 - 01/06/2021 to 03/17/2021

 This course is designed to improve interpersonal behaviors and communication skills for those in leadership roles with the goal of improving relationships, productivity, and the quality of work.
-Topics include a review of basic communication skills: listening, self-disclosure, and methods of expression; more advanced skills: nonverbal communication, influencing behaviors, addressing hidden agendas, and male/female communication in the workplace; conflict management skills; assertiveness; and responding to criticism.
+Topics include a review of basic communication skills such as listening, self-disclosure, and methods of expression; more advanced skills such as nonverbal communication, influencing behaviors, addressing hidden agendas, and male/female communication in the workplace; conflict management skills; assertiveness; and responding to criticism.

 This course is designed to create an awareness of the basic principles and skills of human communication.
 Students will learn the basic theories of interpersonal communication, small group communication, listening, public speaking, interviewing and intercultural communication.
 During the course, individuals will learn about their personal communication strengths and weaknesses and be given opportunities to improve their communication skills.